Estimated reading time: 5 minutes

 Boost your marketing efforts.

-Although market research is crucial to success and revenue, so too is marketing and advertising.
-How can you make your product or service stand out from those of the competition to have a more successful small business?
+Although market research is crucial to success and revenue, so is marketing and advertising.
+How can you make your product or service stand out from the competition to have a more successful small business?
 Investing profits into marketing and advertising can build your brand, help you capture market share, and increase your profits.

 Hire new employees.